Module B0_testing.Test

 val failstop : ?__POS__:loc -> ('a, Stdlib.Format.formatter, unit, 'b) Stdlib.format4 -> 'a

-failf fmt … is like fail but also stops the test.
+failf fmt … is like fail but also stops the test or block.

 Blocks and loops

-Blocks and loops can be used as larger sub units of test which you can stop and failstop without stopping the test itself.
+Blocks and loops can be used as larger sub units of test which you can skip, stop and failstop without skipping or stopping the test itself.

-block ~fail f runs f (), if that results in n > 0 failed assertions, fail n ~assertions is called afterwards with assertoins the total number of assertions that were performed.
-If f peforms a failstop the block is stopped but not the test.
-It is possible to fail stop the test by stoppping in fail.
+• f peforms a failstop the block is stopped but not the test.
+It is possible to fail stop the test by stoppping in the fail function.

 val range : ?kind:string -> first:int -> last:int -> ?__POS__:loc -> (int -> unit) -> unit